grscheller/scheller-linux-archive/grokHaskell/haskellIntroProgramming/notes/MyNotes.md

 ```
       data Pair a b = Pair a b deriving (Eq, Ord, Show)
 ```
-    * Can use, and displays, like as done in mathematics,
+    * Sugar to use and display like as done in mathematics,
 ```
       Prelude> (,) 2 3 == (2,3)
       True